BY: DIANA GUARNIZO*

 It is time for the region to take on the challenge and decide whether commercial speech needs to be protected over children’s health or whether it can be restricted in order to prevent increasing children’s obesity rates.
 The precedent from the Colombian Constitutional Court is a good step in balancing the opportunities to disseminate public health information in comparison with commercial speech.
 However, more needs to be done in order to truly engage with the problem at stake and adopt legislation that address the problem of junk food publicity directed at children.

-* Diana is a researcher at the Center for the Study of the Law, Justice and Society.
+* Diana is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: nicoleleec